-Conservative treatment options
+Conservative degenerative disc disease treatment options

-Except in the case of trauma, degenerative changes usually occur gradually.
-They may cause localized discomfort in areas of mild inflammation, but this pain seldom requires a health professional’s intervention.
-If, however, a bulging or herniated disc compresses an adjacent nerve, symptoms continue to progress and may become more severe.
+Except in the case of trauma, which reveals longstanding degeneration, degenerative changes usually occur gradually.
+They may cause localized discomfort in areas of mild inflammation, but this pain rarely requires a health professional’s intervention.
+However, if a bulging or herniated disc compresses a nearby nerve, symptoms may continue to progress and become more severe.

 If you experience more severe degenerative disc disease symptoms, it is important that you consult a doctor.
 Following a medical professional’s proper diagnosis, a conservative treatment regimen may be prescribed.
 A conservative treatment plan may include any of the following:

 - Hot and cold compresses.
 Alternating between compresses of heat and cold can activate the healing process.
 Heat increases circulation and cold reduces inflammation.

 - Exercise.
 Gentle low-impact exercise helps patients maintain a healthy body weight and strengthen bones and muscles without putting too much pressure on the joints.
 Consult your doctor about exercises like swimming, walking or biking.